 - A written record or video of your beliefs, values and wishes for future health care treatment

-- The names and contact information of Substitute Decision Maker(s) – the people who qualify to be on your temporary substitute decision maker list
+- The names and contact information of Substitute Decision Maker(s) – the people who qualify on your temporary substitute decision maker list

 Advance Care Planning Options